Elections in Sønderborg Municipality

 -

 There are 17 polling stations in Sønderborg Municipality.
-You can see which polling station you belong to on the polling card that is sent to you before the election.
+Your exact polling station will be indicated on the polling card you receive in the mail approximately 5 days before the election.

 You can also find your polling place using Sønderborg Municipality's interactive map of polling stations (opens in a new window).